Connectivity and networking concepts for Azure Database for MySQL - Flexible Server

 TLS and SSL

-Azure Database for MySQL Flexible Server supports connecting your client applications to the MySQL server using Secure Sockets Layer (SSL) with Transport layer security (TLS) encryption.
+Azure Database for MySQL flexible server supports connecting your client applications to the Azure Database for MySQL flexible server instance using Secure Sockets Layer (SSL) with Transport layer security (TLS) encryption.
 TLS is an industry-standard protocol that ensures encrypted network connections between your database server and client applications, allowing you to adhere to compliance requirements.

 Following are the different configurations of SSL and TLS settings you can have for your flexible server:

 |If your legacy application doesn't support encrypted connections to the Azure Database for MySQL flexible server instance, you can disable enforcement of encrypted connections to your flexible server by setting require_secure_transport=OFF.